 A network provider may require a retailer to provide credit support up to the Required Network Credit Support Amount.

-The Required Network Credit Support Amount must be determined by the network provider in accordance with this Code and the Credit Support Guidelines and Methodology outlined in Appendix A.
+The Required Network Credit Support Amount must be determined by the network provider in accordance with this Code and the ‘Credit Support Guidelines and Methodology’ outlined in Appendix A.

 A network provider must include in a request to a retailer for credit support, a statement setting out the basis upon which it has determined the Required Network Credit Support Amount.